Adaptive variational quantum minimally entangled typical thermal states for finite temperature simulations: Introduction

-To address some of the limiting issues of classical algorithms, several quantum algorithms for finite-temperature simulations of quantum many-body systems have been proposed~\cite{Terhal2000ProblemOE, Poulin2009SamplingFT, Temme2011QuantumMS, Yung2012AQM, Riera2012ThermalizationIN, Chowdhury2017QuantumAF, Wu2019VariationalTQ, Martyn2019ProductSA, qite_chan20, Zhu2020GenerationOT, bauer2020quantum, Francis2021ManybodyTO, Sun2021QuantumCO}.
+To address some of the limiting issues of classical algorithms, several quantum algorithms for finite-temperature simulations of quantum many-body systems have been proposed~\cite{Terhal2000ProblemOE, Poulin2009SamplingFT, Temme2011QuantumMS, Yung2012AQM, Riera2012ThermalizationIN, Chowdhury2017QuantumAF, Wu2019VariationalTQ, Martyn2019ProductSA, qite_chan20, Zhu2020GenerationOT, bauer2020quantum, Francis2021ManybodyTO, Sun2021QuantumCO, Coopmans2022PredictingGS}.
 Some algorithms focus on preparing purified thermal states using variational approaches~\cite{Wu2019VariationalTQ, Zhu2020GenerationOT, Francis2021ManybodyTO}.
 This requires the classical optimization of a cost function and provides a quantum generalization of the ancilla purification method discussed above~\cite{Verstraete2004MatrixPD, Feiguin2005FinitetemperatureDM}.
 A quantum analog of the METTS algorithm (QMETTS) has also been proposed~\cite{qite_chan20, Sun2021QuantumCO} and utilizes a quantum imaginary time evolution (QITE) algorithm to evolve the initial product states~\cite{qite_chan20}.
 This method offers the potential advantage of requiring exponentially less space and time resources to store and evolve quantum states of 2D and 3D systems compared to the METTS algorithm using MPSs.
+We note that, while it might seem straightforward and appealing to leverage the statistical approach based on TPQ states in a quantum algorithm, the necessary initial step of random state preparation is known to be exponentially hard on quantum computers~\cite{nielsen2002quantum}.

 The quantum resource requirements for QMETTS are determined by QITE for which the quantum circuit depth scales exponentially with the system correlation length $\xi$ and it grows linearly with imaginary time $\beta$.
 Several techniques have been developed to reduce the circuit complexity for practical QITE calculations~\cite{smqite, Nishi2021ImplementationOQ, Sun2021QuantumCO} to make it more suited for noisy intermediate-scale quantum (NISQ) hardware.
 However, the execution of QITE on current quantum hardware remains limited to small system sizes so far.
 Another related approach is variational quantum imaginary time evolution based on MacLachlan's principle, which corresponds to following the quantum natural gradient descent path~\cite{VQITE, theory_vqs,stokes2020quantum,koczor2019quantum, AVQITE}.
 This approach expresses the state by a parametrized quantum circuit whose variational parameters are updated according to a classical equation of motion, whose coefficients are obtained on a quantum computer.
 It was shown that an adaptive construction of the variational ansatz yields compact and problem specific parametrized circuits that enable high fidelity quantum state propagation in imaginary time (AVQITE)~\cite{AVQITE}.
 The AVQITE algorithm adaptively expands the variational circuit ansatz with unitaries drawn from a predefined operator pool in order to maintain a high state fidelity at each timestep along the imaginary time path.